Ann Couch: Clinical Assistant Professor

 • BS, Bachelor Science in Nursing, The University of Alabama, 2014

-• ASN, Nursing, Gadsden State Community College, 2007
+• ADN, Nursing, Gadsden State Community College, 2007

 Biography

-Olivia (Ann) Couch is an Assistant Professor at The University of Alabama’s Capstone College of Nursing (CCN) and is a three-time graduate of The University of Alabama.
+Olivia (Ann) Couch is a Clinical Assistant Professor at The University of Alabama’s Capstone College of Nursing (CCN) and is a three-time graduate of The University of Alabama.
 She earned a Bachelor of Science in Nursing (BS) in 2014 in the RN to BSN Program, and later a Master of Science in Nursing (MSN) in the Nurse Practitioner Concentration for Primary Care and Psychiatric Mental Health. in 2016.
 Most recently, she completed her Doctorate in Nursing in December 2022.

 Honors and Awards